utilmeta/utype/docs/en/guide/func.md

 Only one type needs to be passed in, which is the type of the value generated by the asynchronous generator `yield`.

 !!! note
+	in Python, asynchronous generator does not support return value

 ## Configure function parsing

-You can put some arguments in the `@utype.parse` decorator’s arguments to control the parsing of the function, including
+There are some params in `@utype.parse` decorator to control the parsing of the function, including

-*  `ignore_params`: Whether to ignore the resolution of function parameters.
+* `ignore_params`: Whether to ignore the parsing of function parameters.
 The default is False.
-If it is enabled, utype will not perform type conversion and constraint verification on function parameters.
+If it is enabled, utype will not perform type conversion and constraint validation on function parameters.
-*  `ignore_result`: Whether to ignore the parsing of function results.
+* `ignore_result`: Whether to ignore the parsing of function return values.
 The default is False.
-If it is enabled, utype will not perform type conversion and constraint verification on function results.
+If it is enabled, utype will not perform type conversion and constraint validation on function return values.
 * `options`: Pass in a parsing option to control the parsing behavior.
-Please refer to the specific usage.
+Please refer to the specific usage in  [Options API References](/en/references/options).

 The following is an example of the use of the parse configuration
 ```python